ALTIBASE/Documents/Manuals/Altibase_7.2/eng/General Reference-2.The Data Dictionary.md

 ##### VALIDATED

-This indicates whether the constraint applies to all data.
+This indicates whether all data conform to the constraint.

 #### Reference Tables